CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Main/Shuffle_Nodes_Config/16_Set_Thread_TS_Cases.md

-# Set Slack Cases by Slack Thread Timestamp Cache
+# Set Slack Case Threads Timestamp Cache

 ## Purpose
 Set stored data cache of the Slack thread timestamp following the creation of a Slack case.